ashhtangg/metaheads_v2/_posts/2017/2025-04-19-life_classes_and_sub_classes.md

 Warriors.
 Mages.
 Bards.
 Priests.

 These are the classes I believe people typically fit into.
 A warrior is someone who is very physically adept.
-A mage is someone who's highly intelligent with strong technical skills.
+A mage is someone who is an intellectual with strong technical skills.
 A bard is someone more theatrical — they make people laugh and bring good energy.
 A priest is someone with strong spiritual or religious values.

 Usually, a person is a mixture of these categories but tends to strongly favor one.